OpenLEADR/openleadr-python/docs/roadmap.rst

 Project Status and Roadmap
 ==========================

-pyOpenADR is under development.
+OpenLEADR is under development.
 The current version is |release|.

 Upcoming releases
 -----------------